 (b) as operations of the department for the purposes of Part 5 of that Act.

-[Section 227 amended by No. 77 of 2006 s.
-17.]
+[Section 227 amended by No. 77 of 2006 Sch.
+1 cl.
+154(4).]

 Division 2 — The department

-228. Department
+228. Department of Public Service for government schools

 There is to be a department of the Public Service with a function of principally assisting the Minister in the administration of this Act, other than in relation to —